SageMathOER-CCC/sage-discrete-math/README.md

 ### Empowering mathematicians and computer scientists with open-source tools

-We are developing essential resources for students to use mathematics software effectively.
+We are developing essential resources for students to use mathematical software effectively.
 Our goal is to streamline the learning process with SageMath.
 This approach helps students focus more on mathematics and reduces the friction of learning how to code.
 Our resources are designed for all math students, regardless of programming experience.

 ### What is SageMath?